 Within the AI domain, the legal framework is still evolving, shaping gradually by each legal case offering insights towards clearer guidelines.
 This ongoing development prompts active involvement from both content authors and AI companies in shaping the legal landscape.
-Therefore, we take a closer look at industry legal practices, seeking to grasp how authors and companies endeavor to tilt the scales in their favor and discuss predictions, providing insights into the potential future trajectory of copyright issues in the GenAI field.
+Therefore, we take a closer look at industry legal practices, seeking to grasp how authors and companies endeavor to tilt the scales in their favor and discuss predictions, providing insights into the potential future trajectory of the copyright crisis in the GenAI field.

 This article was made possible with the invaluable assistance of DMLA’s President, Leslie Hughes.
 The Digital Media Licensing Association (DMLA), representing the united voice of the media production, distribution, and licensing industry for over 70 years, has played a major role in shaping the content of this piece.